 ‘Are you feeling all right?’
 I asked her.
 ‘I feel all sleepy,’ she said.

 It is not yet generally accepted that measles can be a dangerous illness.
 Believe me, it is.
-In my opinion parents who now refuse to have their children immunised are putting the lives of those children at risk.
-In America, where measles immunisation is compulsory, measles like smallpox, has been virtually wiped out.
+In my opinion, parents who now refuse to have their children immunized are putting the lives of those children at risk.
+In America, where measles immunization is compulsory, measles like smallpox, has been virtually wiped out.

-Here in Britain, because so many parents refuse, either out of obstinacy or ignorance or fear, to allow their children to be immunised, we still have a hundred thousand cases of measles every year.
+Here in Britain, because so many parents refuse, either out of obstinacy or ignorance or fear, to allow their children to be immunized, we still have a hundred thousand cases of measles every year.
 Out of those, more than 10,000 will suffer side effects of one kind or another.
 At least 10,000 will develop ear or chest infections.
-About 20 will die.
+About 20 will lose their lives.

 Every year around 20 children will die in Britain from measles.
-So what about the risks that your children will run from being immunised?
+So what about the risks that your children will run from being immunized?

 So what on earth are you worrying about?
-It really is almost a crime to allow your child to go unimmunised.
+It really is almost a crime to allow your child to go unimmunized.
 The ideal time to have it done is at 13 months, but it is never too late.
-All school-children who have not yet had a measles immunisation should beg their parents to arrange for them to have one as soon as possible.
+All school-children who have not yet had a measles immunization should beg their parents to arrange for them to have one as soon as possible.

 Incidentally, I dedicated two of my books to Olivia, the first was ‘James and the Giant Peach’.
 That was when she was still alive.
-The second was ‘The BFG’, dedicated to her memory after she had died from measles.
+The second was ‘The BFG’, dedicated to her memory after she had lost her life from measles.
 You will see her name at the beginning of each of these books.
-And I know how happy she would be if only she could know that her death had helped to save a good deal of illness and death among other children.”
+And I know how happy she would be if only she could know that her death had helped to save a good deal of illness among other children.”